 "Not to brag, but I have the BEST husband in the entire world!"

 "Who's married to the most AMAZING hubby in the whole world??
 THIS GIRL!!"

 "I truly am blessed to be married to the greatest husband in the universe."

-type of posts.
+be totally honest, these posts sometimes find me shaking my head.
 I feel that if you appreciate someone, it's more

 meaningful to express your gratitude to that person than to a